UVA Comprehensive Cancer Center

 Cancer research center in Virginia, U.S.

-University of Virginia Cancer Center is a National Cancer Institute-designated Comprehensive Cancer Center affiliated with the University of Virginia School of Medicine and the UVA Health System.
+UVA Comprehensive Cancer Center is a National Cancer Institute-designated Comprehensive Cancer Center affiliated with the University of Virginia School of Medicine and the UVA Health System.

-Focused on research and education, UVA Cancer Center has more than 250 member faculty researchers supported by more than $82 million in annual funding.
+Focused on research and education, UVA Comprehensive Cancer Center has more than 250 member faculty researchers supported by more than $82 million in annual funding.
 The center also conducts regional outreach to improve awareness of cancer risks and access to screening and treatment.

-UVA Cancer Center is one of 57 comprehensive centers designated by the NCI, and the first in Virginia.
+UVA Comprehensive Cancer Center is one of 58 comprehensive centers designated by the NCI, and the first in Virginia.

 History

-The University of Virginia Cancer Center was founded in 1984 and has been NCI-designated since 1987.
+UVA Comprehensive Cancer Center was founded in 1984 and has been NCI-designated since 1987.
 This status is reviewed every five years.
 Its comprehensive designation became effective February 1, 2022.

 The center's director, Thomas P. Loughran Jr., discovered and is considered a leading expert in large granular lymphocytic (LGL) leukemia.
 He succeeded Michael J. Weber, who stepped down in 2013 after twelve years of service.

-UVA Cancer Center is funded as a partner in the federal Cancer Moonshot.
+UVA Comprehensive Cancer Center is funded as a partner in the federal Cancer Moonshot.
 The initiative is led by the Biden administration and in 2022 set new goals of reducing the cancer death rate by half within 25 years while improving the lives of people with cancer and survivors.

-UVA Cancer Center is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT).
+UVA Comprehensive Cancer Center is accredited by the Foundation for the Accreditation of Cellular Therapy (FACT).
 It is a leader in treatment of myelodysplastic syndrome and an MDS Foundation Center of Excellence.

 Research

-The UVA Cancer Center's member researchers represent UVA's schools of Medicine, Nursing, Engineering and Applied Science, Education, Data Science, and the College of Arts and Sciences.
+The UVA Comprehensive Cancer Center's member researchers represent UVA's schools of Medicine, Nursing, Engineering and Applied Science, Education, Data Science, and the College of Arts and Sciences.
 Its primary research is divided into four collaborative, transdisciplinary programs: